samhakem/spacy_lab/basics/README.md

 # Spacy projects

-Working through the full catalogue of spaCy bascis to start with and then working up to more complex imlementations.
+Working through the full catalogue of spaCy basics to start with and then working up to more complex implementations.

 - Starting topics to implement
   - Installation